 Ally Extended Warranty Claims Process

 According to our research, Ally’s extended warranty claims process works similarly to most other auto warranty providers.
-The Ally website clearly states that you can take your vehicle for covered repairs to any licensed repair facility in the country, though we found some GM dealers requiring the vehicle to be serviced at a brand dealership to be eligible for the warranty.
-We recommend discussing this with your dealer up front if you plan to purchase an Ally extended warranty.
+The Ally website clearly states that you can take your vehicle for covered repairs to any licensed repair facility or mobile mechanic in the U.S. or Canada.

 As with all extended warranty plans, Ally requires that you obtain prior authorization before performing any repair to be eligible for coverage.